jlrwi/curried-static-land/README.md

 This style of function call is technically unary because it either has a value or an err, but cannot have both.
 In fact, this form is essentially an Either algebraic data type.

 ## Spacing
-Sanctuary has recently adopted a style of currying where (unary) functions are called as follows:
+Sanctuary has recently adopted a coding style where (unary) functions are called as follows:
 ```javascript
 f (x) (y)
 ```